book your visit online

 Dining (especially for seafood) and nightlife are excellent.
 Shopping is also first rate, with several fine art galleries and handicraft markets.
 Sightseeing combines a few colonial era sites with more contemporary attractions.
 For the sports enthusiast, Mazatlan offers the usual assortment of watersports along with some of the world’s finest deep sea fishing.
 Surfing is excellent as is hunting for waterfowl.

-There are some 8,000 units for lodging.
-Many properties date to the 1960’s and 70’s since recent construction has been limited, but have been renovated.
+Many properties date to the 1960’s and 70’s but recent construction has seen a number of first class resorts being opened.
+Old Mazatlan offer some old-style and unique accommodations away from the beach.
 While not as glitzy as its cousins to the south, Mazatlan is one of the few resorts in Mexico that offers ultramodern deluxe resorts alongside budget beachfront hotels.

 By Air